Czech govt expels 18 Russian diplomats over 2014 blast - RFI

 "Eighteen employees of the Russian embassy must leave our republic within 48 hours," Foreign Minister Jan Hamacek told reporters.

-Prime Minister Andrej Babis said Czech authorities had "clear evidence" linking GRU officers to an explosion in an ammunition warehouse in 2014 which left two people dead.
+Prime Minister Andrej Babis said Czech authorities had "clear evidence" linking GRU officers from unit 29155 to the blast in a military ammunition warehouse near the eastern Czech village of Vrbetice.

-"We have good reason to suspect the involvement of GRU officers from unit 29155 in the explosion at the ammunition warehouse in Vrbetice" in the east of the country, Babis said.

-He added he had received the information on Friday, without explaining why it had taken so long.
+He added that he had received the information on Friday, without explaining why the investigation had taken so long.

-"The explosion led to huge material damage and posed a serious threat to the lives of many local people, but above all it killed two of our fellow citizens, fathers of families," Babis said.
+"The explosion led to huge material damage and posed a serious threat to the lives of many local people, but above all it killed two citizens," Babis said.

+The blast occurred on October 16, 2014 at a warehouse with 58 tonnes of ammunition.
+It was followed months later by another big blast at a nearby warehouse with 98 tonnes of ammunition.

 Hamacek, who is the interior minister and also an interim foreign minister after his predecessor was sacked earlier this week, said he was sorry the incident would "fundamentally damage Czech-Russian relations".

+He said he had summoned Russian ambassador Alexander Zmeyevsky to convey the decision.

-"We are in a situation similar to that in Britain following the attempted poisoning in Salisbury in 2018," he said, referring to the case of former Russian double agent Sergei Skripal who survived a nerve agent poisoning in Britain.
+"We are in a situation similar to that in Britain following the attempted poisoning in Salisbury," he added.

-Russia denied involvement but some 300 diplomats were sent home in subsequent tit-for-tat expulsions.

-Hamacek said he had summoned Russian ambassador Alexander Zmeyevsky on Saturday evening to tell him about the decision.

-On Thursday, the Czech Republic's neighbour Poland said it had expelled three Russian diplomats for "carrying out activities to the detriment" of Poland.
+On Thursday, Czech neighbour Poland said it had expelled three Russian diplomats for "carrying out activities to the detriment" of Poland.

 Warsaw also expressed solidarity with the US, which earlier that day had announced sanctions and the expulsion of 10 Russian diplomats in retaliation for what Washington said was the Kremlin's US election interference, a massive cyber attack and other hostile activity.